EXCLUSIVE-Peugeot family ready to step aside for GM -sources

 Combining their European operations would require deep cuts to draw benefit from the considerable overlap between similarly sized and priced cars.
 GM sold 9.3 million vehicles globally last year and its French partner 3 million.

-Peugeot also ended 2012 with cash of 6.67 billion euros, excluding listed subsidiary Faurecia SA, and is expected to consume 2 billion euros this year after restructuring costs.
+Peugeot also ended 2012 with cash of 6.67 billion euros, excluding listed subsidiary Faurecia, and is expected to consume 2 billion this year after restructuring costs.

 "The minimum level of liquidity they need is 3 billion," said a London-based auto analyst with a major U.S. bank.
 "You never want to use that up."

-At Peugeot's current market value of 2.2 billion euros, raising another 1 billion in equity would dilute current shareholdings by at least one-third.
+At Peugeot's current market value of 2.2 billion euros, raising another 1 billion in equity would dilute current shareholdings by at least a third.
 The immediate effect could be reduced by issuing convertible bonds along with shares.

 "The only way it works is with a family dilution," said one source.

-Such an upheaval for the company would reduce Europe's remaining trio of car dynasties to a pair: BMW's Quandts and the Agnellis still reigning over Fiat SpA.
+Such an upheaval for the company would reduce Europe's remaining trio of car dynasties to a pair: BMW's Quandts and the Agnellis still reigning over Fiat.

-Chairman Thierry Peugeot and his cousin Robert, who heads the family holding company FFP, both declined to be interviewed.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan